OcularEngineering/ocular/README.md

 [Ocular](https://useocular.com) is a set of modules and tools that allow you to build rich, reliable, and performant Generative AI-Powered Search Platforms without the need to reinvent Search Architecture.

-We're help you build you spin up customized internal search in days not months.
+We're help to you build you spin up customized internal search in days not months.

 <img src="/img/search.gif" width="100%" alt="Dashboard" />

 ## Features

 - ** Google Like Search Interface - Find what you need.
-- ** App MarketPlace - Connect to All of your favorite Apps.
+- ** App MarketPlace - Connect to all of your favorite Apps.
 - ** Custom Connectors - Build your own connectors to propeitary data sources.
 - ** Customizable Modular Infrastructure - Bring your own custom LLM's, Vector DB and more into Ocular.
 - ** Governance Engine - Role Based Access Control, Audit Logs etc.